styounessi/web-event-stream-pipeline/README.md

 ### Environment Varible File 🔑

-Not included in this report is an `.env` file that will need to go in the root project directory.
+Not included in this repo is an `.env` file that will need to go in the root project directory.
 It will contain sensitive and not-so-sensitive variables for the ELK stack setup and configuration.
 You can see the entire structure of the file in the template below:

 ```env
 # Password for the 'elastic' user (at least 6 characters)